70+ Intriguing Google Statistics and Facts to Know in 2022 [Infographic]

 Aside From All This, Google Has Always Been in the News

-What are Google stats and facts if we don’t turn to more serious topics at least for a bit?
+What are the Google statistics and facts if we don’t turn to more serious topics at least for a bit?

 60. Google aims to fulfill gender equality expectations, but it has a long way to go.

-In 2017, a class-action lawsuit against Google accused the company of systematically underpaying women on similar job positions as men.
-The suit was filed on behalf of all female employees there for the 2013-2017 period.
+A class-action suit from 2017 accused Google of systematically underpaying women in similar job positions or levels as men.
+The claim was filed on behalf of all female employees in the company for the 2013–2017 period.

 63. The very first Google Doodle came to light in 1998.